knative/docs/docs/eventing/sources/containersource.md

 ```

-### Create a ContainerSource using the heartbeats image
+### Creating the ContainerSource using the heartbeats image

 In order to run the heartbeats container as an event source, you have to create
 a concrete ContainerSource with specific arguments and environment settings.
 Be